jariolaine/apex-yatzy/README.md

 1. Access your target Workspace
 2. Select the Application Builder
 3. Click [Import >]
-4. Browse and locate the installer file, yatzy.sql
+4. Browse and locate the installer file, apex-yatzy.sql
 5. Follow wizard instructions and when prompted, select to install supporting objects